USAID-OHA-SI/pretty_in_grey40K/examples/maps_example.md

 ---
 layout: post
-title: "Key Performance Indicators Example"
+title: "Maps"
-author: Tim Essam \| SI
+author: Tim Essam | SI
 date: 2021-01-12
 categories: [vignette]
 tags: [ggplot]
 ---

+Maps convey geographic patterns of data using coordinates and polygons.
+Maps are useful for showing spatial correlations or the geographic distribution of a metric.

 ### Required packages